spotinst/help/src/docs/ocean/tools-and-integrations/eksctl/create-a-new-cluster-with-eksctl.md

 ---

-**Tip**: If you receive the error “aws-iam-authenticator”: executable file not found in \$PATH, your kubectl is not configured for Amazon EKS.
+**Tip**: If you receive the error `aws-iam-authenticator`: executable file not found in \$PATH, your kubectl is not configured for Amazon EKS.
 For more information, see [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

 ---